Pier Paolo Pasolini: Personal life

 A small scandal broke out during a local festival in Ramuscello in September 1949.
-Someone informed Cordovado, the local sergeant of the carabinieri, of sexual conduct (masturbation) by Pasolini with three youngsters aged sixteen and younger after dancing and drinking.
-Cordovado summoned the boys' parents, who hesitantly refused to file charges despite Cordovado's urging.
+Someone informed Cordovado, the local sergeant of the Carabinieri, of sexual conduct (masturbation) by Pasolini with three youngsters aged sixteen and younger after dancing and drinking.
+Cordovado summoned the boys' parents, who refused to file charges despite Cordovado's urging.
 Cordovado nevertheless drew up a report, and the informer elaborated publicly on his accusations, sparking a public uproar.
-A judge in San Vito al Tagliamento charged Pasolini with "corruption of minors and obscene acts in public places".Martelini, L. 2006, p.
-48 He and the 16-year-old were both indicted.
+A judge in San Vito al Tagliamento charged Pasolini with "corruption of minors and obscene acts in public places".
+He and the 16-year-old were both indicted.

 The next month, when questioned, Pasolini would not deny the facts, but talked of a "literary and erotic drive" and cited André Gide, the 1947 Nobel Prize for Literature laureate.
 Cordovado informed his superiors and the regional press stepped in.
 According to Pasolini, the Christian Democrats instigated the entire affair to smear his name ("the Christian Democrats pulled the strings").
 He was fired from his job in Valvasone and was expelled from the PCI by the party's Udine section, which he considered a betrayal.
 He addressed a critical letter to the head of the section, his friend Ferdinando Mautino, and claimed he was being subject to a "tacticism" of the PCI.
 In the party, the expulsion was opposed by Teresa Degan, Pasolini's colleague in education.
 He also wrote her a letter admitting his regret for being "such a naif, even indecently so".
 Pasolini's parents reacted angrily and the situation in the family also became untenable.
-In late 1949, he decided to move to Rome along with his mother seeking to start a new life, settling down in the outskirts of Rome.
+In late 1949, he decided to move to Rome along with his mother, seeking to start a new life, settling down in the outskirts of Rome.

-In 1963, at the age of 41, Pasolini met "the great love of his life", 15-year-old Ninetto Davoli, whom he later cast in his 1966 film Uccellacci e uccellini (literally Bad Birds and Little Birds but translated in English as The Hawks and the Sparrows).
+In 1963, at the age of 41, Pasolini met "the great love of his life", 15-year-old Ninetto Davoli, whom he later cast in his 1966 film Uccellacci e uccellini (literally "Bad Birds and Little Birds" but translated in English as The Hawks and the Sparrows).
 Pasolini became the youth's mentor and friend.

-However, there were some important women in Pasolini's life, with whom Pasolini shared a feeling of profound and unique friendship, in particular Laura Betti and Maria Callas.
-Dacia Maraini, a famous Italian writer, said of Callas' behavior towards Pasolini: "She used to follow him everywhere, even to Africa.
+Important women in Pasolini's life with whom he shared a feeling of profound and unique friendship were, in particular, actress Laura Betti and singer Maria Callas.
+Dacia Maraini, an Italian writer, said of Callas' behaviour towards Pasolini: "She used to follow him everywhere, even to Africa.
 She hoped to 'convert' him to heterosexuality and to marriage."
-Pasolini was also sensible to the problematics related to the "new" role ascribed to women through the Italian media, stating in a 1972 interview that "women are not slot machines."
+Pasolini was also sensible to the problematics related to the "new" role ascribed to women through the Italian media, stating in a 1972 interview that "women are not slot machines".

+He was a supporter of his hometown football club Bologna.